yudinii/CRUD_todolist/README.md

 ```
 http://localhost:5173
-//Note: If port 5173 is in use, the project may automatically use another available port (e.g., 5174).
 ```

+Note: If port 5173 is in use, the project may automatically use another available port (e.g., 5174).